Company founded in 2010, Ann Arbor, Michigan.

 Chris Beecher, Founder and Chief Scientific Officer

-Chris has more than 25 years of experience in metabolomics, drug discovery and development, and holds 12 patents and 75 publications.
-His Ph.D. was awarded in Pharmaceutical Sciences (specialty, Natural Products Chemistry and Biochemistry) from the University of Connecticut in 1986.
-Dr. Beecher served as Director for Drug Development with Ancile Pharmaceuticals and Associate Director for Natural Products Drug Discovery for Bristol-Myers Squibb (BMS).
-Before joining BMS, Chris was a tenured Associate Professor in the Department of Medicinal Chemistry and Pharmacognosy in the College of Pharmacy at the University of Illinois at Chicago.
+Chris has more than 25 years of experience in metabolomics, drug discovery and development, and holds 15 patents and 100+ publications.
+His Ph.D. in Pharmaceutical Sciences (specialty, Natural Products Chemistry and Biochemistry) is from the University of Connecticut in 1986.
+He has served as Director for Drug Development with Ancile Pharmaceuticals and Associate Director for Natural Products Drug Discovery for Bristol-Myers Squibb (BMS).
+Chris was a tenured Associate Professor in the Department of Medicinal Chemistry and Pharmacognosy in the College of Pharmacy at the University of Illinois at Chicago before joining BMS.

 Felice A. de Jong, Founder and Chief Executive Officer

-Felice has an extensive and distinguished career in metabolomics, and life science.
-She holds post-graduate degrees in Technology Management from Macquarie University, Sydney, Australia; Nutritional Biochemistry from the University of Connecticut; and a doctorate in Molecular Biology and Biochemistry from the University of Melbourne, Australia.
+Dr. Felice de Jong has an extensive and distinguished career in metabolomics, and life science.
+She holds a post-graduate degree in Technology Management from Macquarie University, Sydney, Australia; MSc in Nutritional Biochemistry from the University of Connecticut; and a doctorate in Molecular Biology and Biochemistry from the University of Melbourne, Australia.

 Dr. de Jong was Technical Manager, Biochemistry at Boehringer Mannheim (Roche), Australia and the founding President of Sigma Aldrich Australia, developing her first company to a successful venture from the ground up.
 Dr. de Jong returned to Sigma-Aldrich in Boston, USA where she ran Sigma’s neurobiology subsidiary, RBI, as its President.